Namdev: Life

 Namdev (second from right) with other bhagats of Hinduism: Ravidas, Kabir and Pipa.

 Details of the life of Namdev are vague.
 His family name was believed to be as Relekar which is common in Bhavsar and Namdev Shimpi caste.
 He is traditionally believed to have lived between 1270 and 1350 but S. B. Kulkarni has suggested that 1207-1287 is more likely, based on textual analysis.
 Some scholars date him to around 1425 and another, R. Bharadvaj, proposes 1309-1372.
 He is, according to Christian Novetzke, "one of the most prominent voices in the historical study of Maharashtrian Sant figures".
 His well-known and first miracle is that, in childhood, he got an idol of Lord Vitthal to drink milk.

 Namdev was married to Rajai and had a son, Vitha, both of whom wrote about him, as did his mother, Gonai.
 Contemporary references to him by a disciple, a potter, a guru and other close associates also exist.
 There are no references to him in the records and inscriptions of the then-ruling family and the first non-Varkari noting of him appears possibly to be in the Leela Charitra, a Mahanubhava-sect biography dating from 1278.
 Smrtisthala, a later Mahanubhava text from around 1310, may also possibly refer to him; after that, there are no references until a bakhar of around 1538.
 (Note: There was a revival of interest in the Marathi-language bhakti movement, of which Namdev had been a part, in the 16th century following the collapse of the Vijayanagara empire.)

 According to Mahipati, a hagiographer of the 18th century, Namdev's parents were Damashet and Gonai, a childless elderly couple whose prayers for parenthood were answered and involved him being found floating down a river.
 As with various other details of his life, elements such as this may have been invented to sidestep issues that might have caused controversy.
 In this instance, the potential controversy was that of caste or, more specifically, his position in the Hindu varna system of ritual ranking.
-He was born into what is generally recognised as a Kshatriya caste, variously recorded as shimpi (tailor) in the Marathi language and as Chhipa, Chhimpa, Chhimba, shimpi, chimpi (calico-printer) in northern India.
+He was born into what is generally recognised as a Shudra caste, variously recorded as shimpi (tailor) in the Marathi language and as Chhipa, Chhimpa, Chhimba, shimpi, chimpi (calico-printer) in northern India.
 His followers in Maharashtra and northern India who are from those communities prefer to claim their origin as Kshatriya.
+However, both Shimpi and Chimpi castes belong to the Shudra varna, which is only one rung above the castes that were considered untouchables.